mravtechinfo/one-for-all/docs/obsidian_docs/PCSB Cheat Sheet (Document by T_G).md

 On blog post comment section part
 It also has a refresh_password functn that takes username as input and send the email for refreshing the password Working with the exploit server again here where we left few minutes back.....
-Again this app has admin pannel, my account page (forgot password is there) and exploit server (quick recap) working on the refresh_password (POST) request again In referrer header putting the exploit server url it is not working
+Again this app has admin pannel, my account page (forgot password is there) and exploit server (quick recap here blog post doesn't have the comment functionality) working on the refresh_password (POST) request again In referrer header putting the exploit server url it is not working I guess.....
+**exp-1 candidate is now killing time**